MicrosoftDocs/windows-powershell-docs/docset/windows/grouppolicy/set-gpinheritance.md

 ### -Target
 Specifies the domain or the OU for which to block or unblock inheritance by its LDAP distinguished name.
-For instnace, the MyOU organizational unit in the contoso.com domain is specified as "ou=MyOU,dc=contoso,dc=com".
+For instance, the MyOU organizational unit in the contoso.com domain is specified as "ou=MyOU,dc=contoso,dc=com".

 You can also refer to the *Target* parameter by its built-in alias, path.